Pedro2091/caderno-de-questoes/README.md

 npm install
 ```

-## How to run the Aplication in development
+## How to run the Aplication in development (Don't forget to run API)

 1. Run the server in the folder terminal
 ```bash